BFS Algorithm Common Patterns and Code Template

 }

-This BFS code can already enumerate all possible password combinations, but it obviously can't solve the problem as is.
-Here are the issues that need to be addressed:
+This code can already enumerate all possible password combinations, but there are still some issues to address.

 "0000"